 - The intensity of your breathing is a direct, real-time measure of the intensity of exercise.

 - Breathing depth and rate offer a personalized, instantaneous metric for each athlete to control training intensity.

-- A pace at or below your AeT should make up 90% of your endurance training volume.
-This is true for those starting a training program and for the highly accomplished pro-level climbers.
-In Training for the New Alpinsim, as in many other sports, we call this Base Training.
+- A pace at or below your AeT should make up 90 percent of your endurance training volume.
+This is true for those starting a training program and for highly accomplished pro-level climbers.
+In Training for the New Alpinism, as well as in many other sports, we call this Base Training.